aredn/documentation/arednNetworkDesign/channel_planning.rst

 Channel Planning Tips
 ---------------------

-.. sidebar:: Avoid Network Scalability Issues
+.. sidebar:: Network Scalability Tip

    If there are two towers or cell coverage areas within range of each other, configure the nodes with different channels to avoid poor performance.